AMIE A. DOUGHTY

 Honors:

 Golden Anchor.
-Presented by Student Alumni Involved for Lake State.
-2006. [student members of the organization recognize faculty and staff who have made a difference in their life]
+Presented by Student Alumni Involved for Lake Superior State University.
+2006. [student members of the organization recognize faculty and staff who have made a difference in their lives]

 Roy and Florena Hadsell Scholarship, Graduate English Major Achievement in Teaching 1997-1998, Department of English, University of Oklahoma, 1998.